 1) The Pugio- Used for the assassination of Julius Caesar

 The pugio is one of the most famous Ancient Roman weapons.
 It is essentially a dagger.
 The pugio was used for assassinating the Roman emperor Julius Caesar.
 Due to its small size and concealable nature, it was a popular weapon for assassination and suicide.
 Soon emperors came to wear the dagger as a symbol of the power of life and death.
-The dagger was usually worn with a sheathe.
+The Romans usually wore this dagger with a sheathe.

 2) The ancient Roman weapon Gladius- The Roman army’s most definitive weapon